-Fascists in control of nation: Rahul Gandhi on JNU violence
+Fascists in control of nation: Opposition on JNU violence

-New Delhi, Jan 05: Congress leader Rahul Gandhi expressed shock over the violence at Jawaharlal Nehru University (JNU) on Sunday night and claimed that it was a 'reflection of fear' that 'fascists in control of our nation' have of the students.

-Violence broke out at Jawaharlal Nehru University (JNU) on Sunday night after masked men armed with sticks attacked students and teachers and damaged property on the campus, prompting the administration to call in police.
+New Delhi, Jan 05: Violence broke out at Jawaharlal Nehru University (JNU) on Sunday night after masked men armed with sticks attacked students and teachers and damaged property on the campus, prompting the administration to call in police.

 At least 18 people were injured and admitted to the All India Institute of Medical Sciences (AIIMS).
 JNU Students' Union president Aishe Ghosh suffered a head injury.